enzo-project/enzo-dev/doc/manual/source/parameters/problemtypes.rst

    Default: 0
 ``EtaCenter`` (external)
    Location of ionization source for test 415, in scaled length units, in the x,y,z directions.
-Default: 0 (all)
+Default: 0 (all).
    Example EtaCenter = 0.5 0.5 0.5